 This annex relates to annual submission of information for individual entities.

-This template contains an item-by-item list of off-balance sheet assets held as collateral for covering balance sheet assets.
+This template contains an item-by-item list of off-balance sheet assets held as collateral for covering balance sheet assets held directly by the undertaking (i.e. not on a look-through basis).

 It consists of detailed information from the perspective of the assets held as collateral and not from the perspective of the collateral arrangement.